mohammed-sarhad-ahmed/pharmacy_system_backend/README.md

-# Authentication API Documentation
+# API Documentation

+# Auth Router
-All routes are prefixed with `/auth`.
+All routes in Auth are prefixed with `/auth`.

 ---